 |Task||Length||% of module mark|

-During the teaching of the module you will receive feedback that may be at a whole class or individual level.
-Forms of feedback may include: model answers and discussion of workshop questions, summaries of performance in practicals, VLE-based quizzes, individual spoken comments during workshops, individual written comments on formative work.
+During the teaching of the module you will receive formative feedback that may be at a whole class or individual level.
+Such feedback may include: model answers and discussion of workshop questions, summaries of performance in practicals, VLE-based quizzes, individual spoken comments during workshops, individual written comments on formative work.

 These are available through the VLE module site.